praveen-reghunath/address-book-react/README.md

-Address-Book-React is a sample application developed in React to show case the React Skills.
+Address-Book-React is a sample application developed in React to show case my React Skills.

 Used bellow technologies to develope the project

 React, Redux, SCSS, Node.js, Express,